-The drugs of choice is artesunate IV or IM; if artesunate is not available, use artemether IM.
+The drug of choice is artesunate IV or IM; if artesunate is not available, use artemether IM.

 For patients in shock: use artesunate IV or, if not available, quinine IV.
 The IM route is not appropriate.

 artesunate slow IV injection (3 to 5 minutes) or, if not possible, slow IM injection, into the anterior thigh: